The modern form of the Japanese art of sword fighting, based on the more traditional Kenjutsu.

 and for obvious reasons

-its Japanese orgins are downplayed.
-Though there are some minor stylistic difference between Korean Kumdo and its more "orthodox" Japanese cousin.
-Many schools overseas the trace their orgin to Korean Schools also use the name Kumdo.
+its Japanese origins are downplayed, though there are some minor stylistic difference between Korean Kumdo and its more "orthodox" Japanese cousin.
+Many schools overseas that trace their orgin to Korean Schools also use the name Kumdo.

 A related art is Atarashii Naginata